curateteaching/digitalpedagogy/keywords/makerspaces.md

 The Critical Making course developed by Matt Ratto, Associate Professor in the Faculty of Information at the University of Toronto, merges theory and practice in a seminar-and-lab setting.
 The course is open to and encourages novice participation, employing a scaffolded approach to learning new physical computing technologies in parallel with literature covering critical and emerging issues in information systems.
 Ratto’s syllabus and approach to critical making has helped foster a broader understanding of making as an open-ended, inquiry based model of learning.
 His approach, which focuses on the process of making over and above considerations associated with a finished product or audience, empowers new makers to explore in an open, collaborative context.

->  MATT: Can you add a sentence or two here, enlarging upon your thoughts and perhaps suggesting how elements of Matt's syllabus might be adopted by others?

 ###Instructables
 ![screenshot] (images/makerspaces-instructables.png)
 *Artifact Type: Instruction Resource